ITS-EZC/PolityAI/README.md

 ---

-## Contributing

-PolityAI is looking for a **technical co-founder** and contributors who care about civic access.
-If you're a developer who wants real-world impact, or you work in civic tech, policy, or democracy, open an issue or reach out.
-The highest-leverage first contribution is the real data layer.

----

 ## Disclaimer

 PolityAI is **nonpartisan**.
 It explains legislation and voting records and presents multiple sides; it does not endorse positions, candidates, or parties.
 It is an information tool, not legal or voting advice.
 In this prototype, representatives and vote records are illustrative sample data.